-$^{^{25}}$ All control group responses were reported in a single table in the section of the NEDO (1987) report that describes the acute monkey study, with no indication as to when the control group was sacrificed.
+24 All control group responses were reported in a single table in the section of the NEDO (1987) report that describes the acute monkey study, with no indication as to when the control group was sacrificed.

-5 than the t-test comparisons with controls that were apparently performed (ERG, 2009).

-6 NEDO (1987) describes a 12-month inhalation study in which 20 F344 rats/sex/group

-7 were exposed to 0, 10, 100, or 1,000 ppm $(0, 13.1, 131, \text{ and } 1,310 \text{ mg/m}^3)$ methanol,

-8 approximately 20 hours/day, for a year.
-Clinical signs of toxicity were monitored daily; body

-9 weights and food consumption were recorded weekly for the first 13 weeks, then monthly.
-Blood

-10 samples were drawn at term to measure hematological and clinical chemistry parameters.

-11 Weights of the major organs were monitored at term, and a histopathologic examination was

-12 carried out on all major organs and tissues.
-Survival was high among the groups; one high-

-13 concentration female died on day 337 and one low-concentration male died on day 340.
-As

-14 described by the authors, a number of procedural anomalies arose during this study.
-For example,

-15 male controls in two cages lost weight because of an interruption to the water supply.
-Another to be minor and within the normal range.
-Likewise, a number of histopathologic changes were observed, which, in every case, were considered to be unrelated to exposure level or due to
+NEDO (1987) describes a 12-month inhalation study in which 20 F344 rats/sex/group were exposed to 0, 10, 100, or 1,000 ppm (0, 13.1, 131, and 1,310 mg/m3) methanol, approximately 20 hours/day, for a year.
+Clinical signs of toxicity were monitored daily; body weights and food consumption were recorded weekly for the first 13 weeks, then monthly.
+Blood samples were drawn at term to measure hematological and clinical chemistry parameters.
+Weights of the major organs were monitored at term, and a histopathologic examination was carried out on all major organs and tissues.
+Survival was high among the groups; one high-concentration female died on day 337 and one low-concentration male died on day 340.
+As described by the authors, a number of procedural anomalies arose during this study.
+For example, male controls in two cages lost weight because of an interruption to the water supply.
+Another problem was that the brand of feed was changed during the study.
+Fluctuations in some clinical chemistry and hematological parameters were recorded.
+The authors considered the fluctuations to be minor and within the normal range.
+Likewise, a number of histopathologic changes were observed, which, in every case, were considered to be unrelated to exposure level or due to aging.

-16 problem was that the brand of feed was changed during the study.
-Fluctuations in some clinical

-17 chemistry and hematological parameters were recorded.
-The authors considered the fluctuations

-20 aging.